gecos-lab/TemplatePythonProject/README.md

 # Template python project
-This folder is a base template for python projects developped by Bicocca.
+This folder is a base template for python projects.

 ## Best practice of code
 A clean code is easy to read, to understand, and to maintain...
-Prioritizes clarity over cleverness.
+Prioritize clarity over cleverness.
 * Use the single responsibility principle.
 * Use self documenting naming.
 * Avoid code duplication.